South Hobart FC: History

 2013 saw Kostas Kanakaris score the fastest hat-trick in Australian soccer when he scored three goals in almost 3 minutes against Launcestion City in the highest scoring match of that time.
 In 2014 South Hobart became the first Tasmanian side to qualify for the FFA Cup.
 The club was drawn against Tuggeranong United in the round of 32, though lost the match 4–5 on penalties after 1–1 result after extra-time.
 They competed in the 2015 edition as they went down in penalties again, this time to Sydney United 58.

-2025
+2025–

-They will also compete in the inaugural 2025 Australian Championship after becoming Tasmanian Premiers in the regular season.
+They will also compete in the inaugural 2025 Australian Championship after becoming Tasmanian Premiers in the regular season. and also compete again in 2026 Australian Championship after winning two in a row as Tasmanian Premiers in NPL Tasmania.